dakshvarshneya/AngularStore/README.md

-# AngularStore
+# FlatLander-Store
-A basic flat lander store made using AngularJs
+A basic project made using angular.js
+This website is live at https://arpitmalik.github.io/FlatLander-Store/